 Long-term loans

-• 30-year mortgage loans are typically the longest term offered with the lowest possible payment
+• 30-year mortgage loans are typically the longest term offered with the lowest possible monthly payment

-• You’ll pay more interest over the life of the loan than a shorter term
+• You’ll pay more interest over the life of the loan than with a shorter-term loan

-• Your interest rate is usually higher than shorter-term loans
+• Your interest rate is usually higher than with shorter-term loans

-• Some lenders may offer 40-year fixed rates
+• Some lenders may offer 40-year fixed rate mortgages

 Short-term loans

-• You’ll make a much higher payment than a longer-term loan
+• You’ll make a much higher monthly payment than a longer-term loan

 FHA loans